A class that provides the functionality of Kernel#set_trace_func

 Example:

-Note that the example shows the principal effect of the method, but its practical usage is for debugging libraries that sometimes require other libraries hooks to not be affected by debugger being inside trace point handling.
-Precautions should be taken against infinite recursion in this case (note that we needed to filter out calls by itself from :line handler, otherwise it will call itself infinitely).
+Note that the example shows the principal effect of the method, but its practical usage is for debugging libraries that sometimes require other libraries’ hooks to not be affected by the debugger being inside trace point handling.
+Precautions should be taken against infinite recursion in this case (note that we needed to filter out calls by itself from the :line handler, otherwise it would call itself infinitely).

 def self.new(*events)